CodinPanGuin/WebbinWithPanguin/blog/0002-MyToolBox.md

 ---
 ## Password manager
-I used to use my personal password manager, which I created with C++ because I wanted my passwords locally stored and encrypted.
-But then I found [KeePassXC](https://keepassxc.org/) which perfectly matches my needs and more.
-It stores its database in encrypted file with .kdbx extension.
-[KeePassXC](https://keepassxc.org/) is modified based on it's predecessor [KeePassX](https://www.keepassx.org/) that also was a fork of [KeePass](https://keepass.info/).
-This development is made possible by the open-source license (GNU GENERAL PUBLIC LICENSE) which allows for anyone to modify and distribute the software as long as they follow the license.
+I used to use my personal password manager, which I created with C++ because I wanted to store and encrypt my passwords locally.
+But then I found [KeePassXC](https://keepassxc.org/), which perfectly matches my needs and more.
+It stores its database in encrypted file with a .kdbx extension.
+[KeePassXC](https://keepassxc.org/) is based on its predecessor [KeePassX](https://www.keepassx.org/) that also was a fork of [KeePass](https://keepass.info/).
+This development is made possible by the open-source license (GNU General Public License), which allows anyone to modify and distribute the software as long as they follow the terms of the license.

 ### Comparison:
 - [KeePass](https://www.keepassx.org/): Original software, written in C# and only available on Windows without emulation.<br><br>
 - [KeePassX](https://www.keepassx.org/): Fork of [KeePass](https://www.keepassx.org/), written in C++ released for Windows(vista =<), macOS(10.7=<) and Linux via source code compilation.
-This project's development has stopped and recommands to use KeePassXC.<br><br>
+This project's development has stopped, and it recommends using KeePassXC.<br><br>
 - [KeePassXC](https://keepassxc.org/): Fork of [KeePassX](https://www.keepassx.org/), written in C++ released for Windows(7 =<), macOS(with support for Intel and Silicon Macs) and for Linux via package manager or source code compilation.
-This project is still active and does have browser extensions for [Chromium based browsers](https://chromewebstore.google.com/detail/keepassxc-browser/oboonakemofpalcgghocfoadofidjkkk) and [Firefox](https://addons.mozilla.org/en-US/firefox/addon/keepassxc-browser/).<br><br>
+This project is still active and has browser extensions for [Chromium-base browsers](https://chromewebstore.google.com/detail/keepassxc-browser/oboonakemofpalcgghocfoadofidjkkk) and [Firefox](https://addons.mozilla.org/en-US/firefox/addon/keepassxc-browser/).<br><br>

 #### Recommendation for Android:
 - [KeePassDX](https://f-droid.org/en/packages/com.kunzisoft.keepass.libre/): Free and open source application for Android that can open both .kdbx and .kdb files.
 You can obtain this via [F-Droid](https://f-droid.org/en/)